 Invasive plants are the single largest threat to Yosemite’s beautiful native wildflowers.
 Invasive species use up valuable resources and can eventually replace native plant populations, throwing entire ecosystems out of balance.

-These invasive plants replace native species and disrupt ecosystems, including birds and animals that depend on native plants for food and shelter.
-Every year brings new invaders, with over 200 currently identified—30 in the past three years alone.
+By disrupting ecosystems, invasive plants can displace wildlife that are dependent on native plants for food and shelter.
+Every year brings new invaders, with more than 200 currently identified — 33 in the past three years alone.

-Using the survey data, invasive plants can be quickly identified and eliminated.
-This information also helps visitor resources, for example, by developing a podcast that teaches visitors about the negative impact of bringing outside firewood (and invasive weeds) into the Park.
+Using the survey data, scientists can quickly identify and eliminate invasive plants.
+Podcasts and videos teach visitors about the negative impact of bringing outside firewood (and invasive weeds) into the park.

 Working together, we are protecting Yosemite’s beautiful native wildflowers